 - Food: I highly recommend bringing food.
 First because there’s no place to buy anything during the trek and second because it is the perfect location for a picnic with amazing views.
 Bring lunch, drinks, snacks and stop wherever you like to restock on energy.
 There are some accommodations in Salento which prepare a Lunch Pack that includes a sandwich, a piece of fruit, a drink and a snack.
 If you order it at night you will have it ready by morning.
 You can also buy some food at the supermarket in the main square of Salento or at the entrance of Cocora Valley, where there are a couple of shops.

 - Cash: the entrance at Cocora Valley is not free.
-Apparently the Palms Forest is inside two different private properties, so you have to pay at the entry of the first property (3.000 COP = 0,95$) and then you have to pay again when you leave the second property (3.000 COP = 0,95$).
-If you want to visit the Hummingbirds Reserve during the trek, this cost 5.000 COP (1,60$).
-So, the total price to visit Cocora Valley would be 6.000 COP (2$) and if you add the Hummingbirds Reserve that would make it 11.000 COP (3,50$).
+Apparently the Palms Forest is inside two different private properties, so you have to pay at the entry of the first property (5.000 COP) and then you have to pay again when you leave the second property (4.000 COP).
+If you want to visit the Hummingbirds Reserve during the trek, this cost 5.000 COP.
+So, the total price to visit Cocora Valley would be 9.000 COP and if you add the Hummingbirds Reserve that would make it 14.000 COP.

 Itinerary of the Cocora Valley trek

-The complete circular route consists of a trail of about 15 km, with an incline of 550 metres, reaching a maximum altitude of almost 3.000 metres.
+The complete circular route consists of a trail of about 14 km, with an incline of 550 metres, reaching a maximum altitude of almost 3.000 metres.
 The trip can be completed in about 4 to 6 hours, depending on one’s pace.
-The points of interest along the way are: the Forest of Palms, the Viewpoints, the Mountain Farm, Acaime or the Hummingbirds Reserve (optional), La Estrella del Agua (optional) and the bridges area.
+The points of interest along the way are: the Forest of Palms, the Valle de Cocora letters (since 2019), the Viewpoints, the Mountain Farm, Acaime or the Hummingbirds Reserve (optional), La Estrella del Agua (optional) and the bridges area.
 For those who use Wikiloc, here you can check the itinerary.

 We took a Jeep at 8:30h in the morning in the main square of Salento.
 It had been raining all night but it wasn’t raining now and the sky wasn’t completely covered in clouds, which was a good sign.
 We arrived at the park entry around 9:00h, after a 20-30 minute ride in the Willys, in which besides from tourists, also local people ride like children in order to get to school or other people to get to farms nearby.
 It was surprising seeing the first wax palms already from the parking where the Jeep left us.

 We decided to make the trip clockwise, as opposed to the majority of people.
 This way, most of the trail is downhill and you also save one of the most beautiful parts for the end.
-After a few metres from the parking you’ll find small kiosk to the right, where you’ll have to pay 3.000 COP (0,95$) in order to enter the first private property.
-You’ll start walking along a meadow which is already full of palms, after that you keep going on a wide forest track with a light but constant ascent, passing by the Forest of Palms and reaching the Viewpoint.
+After a few metres from the parking you’ll find small kiosk to the right, where you’ll have to pay 5.000 COP in order to enter the first private property.
+You’ll start walking along a beautiful meadow which is already full of palms, after that you keep going on a wide forest track with a light but constant ascent.
+On your left you will see the white sign of Valle de Cocora, before passing by the Forest of Palms and reaching the Viewpoint.

-We couldn’t be more lucky with the weather.
+We couldn’t be luckier with the weather.
 Not only it didn’t rain but we even had a minute of blue sky to take a couple of pictures of the slender wax palms!

 After the viewpoint, from which one can appreciate the green chromatic scale at its peak, we continued walking on the wide forest track that went up to the Mountain Farm, at a height of 2.860 metres.
 We didn’t exactly know if the Farm was a restaurant or a private house, but we felt the urge to sit on a terrace to have a drink, as there was a celestial calm and spectacular views.
 Our illusions shattered, we didn’t see a soul and the place was closed.